 - Attendance at local green building continuing education seminars and conferences

-- Twice annual visits from Center for Green Schools staff to school district offices
+- Annual visits from Center for Green Schools staff to school district offices

 The Center for Green Schools will provide salary and full benefits for two years, as well as a mileage-based relocation stipend.
 In the third year, employment will transfer to the school district, and the Center for Green Schools will provide funds to cover half of the Fellow’s salary.
 The training and travel program will remain fully funded during the third year.

 In addition to the Center for Green Schools commitment, the school districts selected to receive Fellows will be expected to provide office amenities such as a desk, phone, and supplies.
-They will also be asked to provide the Fellow a reasonable activities budget of $5000 per year to implement programs and invite participation among faculty, staff and students.
+They are required to provide the Fellow a reasonable activities budget of $5000 per year to implement programs and invite participation among faculty, staff and students.